IRA Financial vs Equity Trust

-If you’re looking to diversify your retirement portfolio beyond stocks and bonds, you’ve probably come across two major players in the Self-Directed IRA (SDIRA) space: IRA Financial and Equity Trust.
+If you’re looking to diversify your retirement portfolio beyond stocks and bonds, youโ€™ve probably come across two major players in the Self-Directed IRA (SDIRA) space: IRA Financial and Equity Trust.
 Both companies offer ways to invest your retirement funds in alternative assets like real estate, private equity, and even cryptocurrency.

 But not all SDIRA custodians are created equal.
-In this comparison, we’ll explore pricing and fees, product and service offerings, reputation and reviews, and more to see why IRA Financial stands out as the smarter choice for many investors.
+In this comparison, weโ€™ll explore pricing and fees, product and service offerings, technology, and reputation to see how IRA Financial and Equity Trust stack up for today’s self-directed investor.

 Pricing & Fees: Transparent, Flat, and Investor-Friendly